Krazete/sgm/README.md

 Every fighter variant has a link on the top right corner of their card which redirects to the Tips and Tricks section of their official [Wikia](https://skullgirlsmobile.wikia.com/) page.

 This is possible because the Wikia contributors nearly always name the variant pages consistent with the official capitalization and punctuation.
-The only exception I know of is the [Hack n' Splash](https://skullgirlsmobile.wikia.com/wiki/Hack_N%27_Splash) page, which has an erroneous uppercase "N" which led to a broken link until I created a redirect page for it.
+The only exception I know of is [Hack n' Splash](https://skullgirlsmobile.wikia.com/wiki/Hack_N%27_Splash)'s page with an erroneous uppercase "N," which led to a broken link until I created a redirect page for it.

 If you notice a link is redirecting to a nonexistent Wikia page, please try to fix the page title or [notify me about it](#contact).